pchapin-cse/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-Idea: A proof-of-concept that allows sports gambling.
+Idea: A proof-of-concept that allows sports betting.

 Summary: